vmware-tanzu/velero/test/e2e/README.md

 1. `-debug-e2e-test`: A Switch for enable or disable test data cleaning action.
 1. `-garbage-collection-frequency`: frequency of garbage collection.
 It is a parameter for Velero installation.
 Optional.
 1. `-velero-server-debug-mode`: A switch for enable or disable having debug log of Velero server.
-1. `-default-cluster`: Default (source) cluster's kube config context, it's for migration test.
+1. `-default-cluster-context`: Default (source) cluster's kube config context, it's for migration test.
-1. `-standby-cluster`: Standby (destination) cluster's kube config context, it's for migration test.
+1. `-standby-cluster-context`: Standby (destination) cluster's kube config context, it's for migration test.
 1. `-uploader-type`: Type of uploader for persistent volume backup.
 1. `-snapshot-move-data`: A Switch for taking backup with Velero's data mover, if data-mover-plugin is not provided, using built-in plugin.
 1. `-data-mover-plugin`: Customized plugin for data mover.